Hong Kong cuisine: Hawker

 These are basically streetside food stalls, operated by usually one or two people pushing a cart.
 The carts are usually very mobile, allowing the businesses freedom to sell snacks in whichever area is most populated at a particular point in time.
 While they have been popular in the 1970s and 1980s, tight health regulations and other forms of lease versus licensed hawker restrictions have put a burden on this mobile food culture.
 The term Jau Gwei became associated with the hawkers trying to avoid restrictions.

+Cart noodles emerged in the 1950s, when refugees from mainland China were migrating into Hong Kong.
+To make a living, many turned to operate a mobile food stall.